CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

-\myparagraph{Link to token compression.} To reduce token insertion costs, it is common to compress the number of image tokens before inserting them in the text stream~~\citep{li2023blip2, zhang2023videollama, maaz2023videochatgpt, li2024videochatflash, wang2025internvideo2}.
-In \hyperref[tab:ablation-fusion]{Table~\ref{tab:ablation-fusion} (bottom)}, we report results of training Helium1-2B with either full token insertion or a Q-Former-based compression~\cite{li2023blip2}, in which a small transformer block is applied to the $N$ image tokens produced by the vision encoder, alongside $Q \ll N$ learnable queries; only the $Q$ queries are then inserted in the LLM's textual stream.
+\myparagraph{Link to token compression.} To reduce token insertion costs, it is common to compress the number of image tokens before inserting them in the text stream~\citep{li2023blip2, zhang2023videollama, maaz2023videochatgpt, li2024videochatflash, wang2025internvideo2}.
+In \hyperref[tab:ablation-fusion]{\Cref{tab:ablation-fusion} (right)}, we report results of training Helium1-2B with either full token insertion or a Q-Former-based compression~\cite{li2023blip2}, in which a small transformer block is applied to the $N$ image tokens produced by the vision encoder, alongside $Q \ll N$ learnable queries; only the $Q$ queries are then inserted in the LLM's textual stream.
 For general VQA tasks, we find that even aggressive token compression has limited impact on the performance, but for tasks requiring more detailed representations (\textsc{hres}, \textsc{ocr}) we observe significant performance drops.
 Hence, compressed insertion can be a practical alternative to full token insertion if the task does not involve fine-grained visual detail.
-Nonetheless, as we will see in \hyperref[sec:exp-streaming]{Section \ref{sec:exp-streaming}}, even with compression we still reach the model's memory and context length limits when dealing with long streaming video understanding.
-That said, we note that token compression is orthogonal to CASA, and both could be combined for particularly constrained memory or compute budgets.
+Nonetheless, as we discuss in \hyperref[app:live-captioning]{Appendix \ref{app:live-captioning}}, even with token compression the memory cost and context length limit quickly become a bottleneck when dealing with long streaming video understanding.
+Finally, note that token compression is orthogonal and can be combined with CA to further reduce the number of tokens in the CA layers.